 If you don’t fancy yourself as a writer, why not try drawing?
 You can express yourself in an enjoyable, freeing way – from sketching to even painting (a slightly larger investment) the options are endless and great fun at the same time.

 Although many people go for a mat and a weekly class, yoga can actually be practised on your own in the peace of your room.
-I’ve been practising yoga on and off since I was 16 years old, and I can’t recommend the benefits of starting your own practice yourself.
+I’ve been practising yoga on and off since I was 16 years old and now also teach a couple of evenings a week, so I can’t recommend the benefits of starting your own practice yourself more.

 Look up a few videos for free on YouTube and away you go!
 Personally, I love Yoga with Adriene and Gaia online.